How to Manage ServBay Databases with TablePlus

 Save

-when you’re done. - Delete Document: Select one or more documents, right-click and choose
+. - Delete Documents: Select documents, right-click, and choose

 Delete Row(s)

-, then confirm deletion. - Create Collection: In the left sidebar, select the database, click the Collections tab, then click the "+" icon or right-click and choose
+, then confirm. - Create a Collection: In the sidebar, select a database, click Collections, then click "+" at the top left or right-click and choose

 New Collection...

-. - Delete Collection: In the left sidebar, select the database, click the Collections tab, select the collection(s) to delete, right-click and choose
+. - Delete a Collection: In the sidebar, select a database and click Collections, select the collection, right-click and choose

 Delete Collection(s)

-, and confirm. - Delete Database: In the left sidebar, select the database you want to remove, right-click and select
+, then confirm. - Delete a Database: Select the database to delete, right-click and choose

 Delete Database